 Of the available heating appliances, gas boilers have the lowest capital cost.
 Heat pumps have the lowest emissions and lowest running cost but a higher capital cost than gas or oil.
 As a result, heat pumps have the lowest levelised cost of energy but gas and oil are close to the same level.
-The carbon content of any external - non-renewable - energy and whether there is a long term path to low carbon

-Bioenergy - biomass and biogas - as well as electricity are low carbon or on a plausible pathway to low carbon.
+The carbon content of any external - nonrenewable - energy and whether there is a long term path to low carbon pathway to low carbon.
 Heat networks can also be migrated to low carbon and are likely to play an important role in Ireland's transition.
 A definitive expert study is required to determine where and how big the schemes should be.
 Biogas is likely to play a part in decarbonisation but currently cannot feasibly provide a high proportion of gas demand at viable cost.
 The feasibility of hydrogen as a future replacement for natural gas is unproven.